ethanwfang/ethanwfang/README.md

 As I dive deeper into ML, I am documenting my progress as I learn in my "Intro to ML" repo (pinned).
 I am currently working on Palo.ai, an intelligent virtual assistant aiming to address an issue in corporate companies.

+A few classmates and I are launching CWRUQuants, a quantitative finance club at Case Western Reserve University.
+Our goal is to bring people together to learn and develop skills at the intersection of mathematics, finance, and computer science.

 ### Experience
 - Palo.ai
   - Cofounder of LLM Langchain startup.
 Rapidly developing and planning to go live in 2025.